backyMacky/smztus/README.md

 8. **Initial Summary Generation**:
    - Backend sends the document text to the OpenAI ChatGPT API, guided by the selected extraction profile.
    - Generates an initial summary (up to 2,500 characters).
+   - There should be also an animation that as soon as I get the item from ChatGPT that it adds it into the summary (one at a time with animation)

 9. **Display Initial Summary**:
    - System displays the initial summary with key terms linked to the **terminology glossary**.